PatPham151/se_project_coffeeshop/README.md

 Add your ideas here :I think I would've made the login actually functionable.
 As it is right now the data goes nowhere.

+- nov 11: I was unable to diagnose the problem you sent me screen shot of as it was functioning properly on my side and well as when I made the repository public and let a tutor view it.
+Their solution was to resubmit.
+Thank you.

 Project name.
 Project description (i.e. describe the functionality and the technologies used).